They envisioned a world without police. Inside Seattle's CHOP zone, protesters struggled to make it real - KEYT | KCOY

 There was another shooting early on the morning of June 23.
 The next day, the Sentinel security team left the CHOP.
 Walkie-talkies were handed over to a new team.
 “We’d already made our peace with the fact that there were some things we weren’t able to handle,” Slate said.
 “You can’t be a target if you’re not there.
 You can’t make a bad decision if you’re not there.”

-Slate said after the June 21 shooting, he was crouched behind a concrete barrier with Madison.
+After the June 21 shooting, Slate was crouched behind a concrete barrier with Madison.
 “I got a rifle in my hand, he’s got a rifle in his hand, and I said I really wish this were just a war zone.
 It’d be so much simpler.”
 They wouldn’t have to worry about legality, gangs, or mental health.

 The Sentinels sign off